President Biden revealed several tax proposals in April 2021 that could affect real estate investors including changes to the 1031 exchange

 On April 28th, 2021, President Biden revealed several tax proposals that could affect real estate investors.
 One of these proposals involves curtailing 1031 exchanges, a long-standing and regularly used strategy for deferring capital gains tax.

-A 1031 exchange allows investors to defer capital gains by essentially swapping one property for another one of a like-kind.
+A 1031 exchange is one of the key tax benefits of investing in rental properties and allows investors to defer capital gains by essentially swapping one property for another one of a like-kind.
 This allows them to maintain their capital in their investments and is a key tool used by real estate investors to grow their respective businesses.

 Under President Biden’s proposal – and it’s important to note that this is just a proposal at this stage – section 1031 would be modified to increase the tax liability of wealthier individuals by limiting the maximum amount of capital gains that can be deferred to $500,000.
 This proposal also suggests several other key tax changes which could dramatically change how investors structure and manage their portfolios.
 These additional changes include increasing the long-term capital gains tax and eliminating the step up at the point of inheritance of a property.